 - Two internationally respected research journals: the Canadian Journal of Mathematics (CJM) and the Canadian Mathematical Bulletin (CMB);

-- Other publications: the CMS Book Series in Mathematics with Springer-Verlag, A Taste of Mathematics (ATOM), Crux Mathematicorum (CRUX) and CMS Notes;
+- Other publications: the CMS/CAIMS Book Series in Mathematics with Springer-Verlag, A Taste of Mathematics (ATOM), Crux Mathematicorum (CRUX) and CMS Notes;

-- Mathematics competitions: the Canadian Open Mathematics Challenge (COMC) for high school students, the Canadian Mathematical Olympiad (CMO) for students who excel in the COMC or the CMO Qualifying Repêchage (CMOQR), and the Canadian teams to the European Girls’ Mathematical Olympiad (EGMO) and the International Mathematical Olympiad (IMO);
+- Mathematics competitions: the Canadian Open Mathematics Challenge (COMC) for high school students, the Canadian Mathematical Olympiad (CMO) for students who excel in the COMC or the CMO Qualifying Repêchage (CMOQR), and the Canadian teams to the European Girls’ Mathematical Olympiad (EGMO), the International Mathematical Olympiad (IMO) and the new Canadian Mathematical Gray Jay Competition (CMGC);

-- Math Camps: the Society supports over 25 regional, training and national cmaps with more than 800 students participating annually;
+- Math Camps: the Society supports over 25 regional, specialty, training and national camps with more than 800 students participating annually;

 - Through the CMS International Affairs Committee, the Society represents Canada to the International Mathematical Union (IMU); and